Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 In 2008, it was reborn as Dynamo Outdoor, then as Dynamo Metal Fest in 2015, but the later incarnations of this prestigious event just never packed the same wallop to me as the original.
 Now I have discovered something new (to me) that I can easily associate with that place, and it is none other than the band AN EVENING WITH KNIVES.

-Wave after gradual wave of the heavy, hypnotic guitar is soon caressing your inner ear, bolstered by rumbling bottom end rhythms and powerful drumming.
+Wave after gradual wave of the heavy, hypnotic guitar soon caresses your inner ear, bolstered by rumbling bottom-end rhythms and powerful drumming.
 The song travels a repeating pattern throughout its trajectories, a sense of ascension at times, others that feel like a spiraling down, but all done as vocals laden with emotion ride those same paths.